jorisvddonk/operation_rm/README.md

 Currently, the main game loop is rather barebones, and there is no clear winning or losing state.
 See the [list of issues](https://github.com/jorisvddonk/operation_rm/issues) for potential future enhancements.

+See the `further-development` branch for some neat WIP stuff (Multiplayer support)

 ## System architecture

 See [these docs](docs/system_architecture.md) for more info.